Vet Tech Requirements

 How long does it take to become a vet tech?
 A two-year associate's degree in veterinary technology equips students with the knowledge and skills necessary to work as veterinary technicians.
-Alternatively, an associate's degree program for animal science may offer veterinary technology as an area of emphasis.
+Alternatively, an associate's degree program in animal science may offer veterinary technology as an area of emphasis.

 Associate of Applied Science in Veterinary Technology

 Some community colleges require that applicants have at least 16-20 hours of observation in a veterinary hospital in addition to a high school diploma before they may enroll in an associate's degree program for veterinary technology.
 Students then complete a majority of courses in the core field of study.
 Veterinary technology topics include animal pharmacology, animal behavior, clinical practices, animal diseases and veterinary hospital management.

 Communication skills are often emphasized so that prospective veterinary technicians can connect with pet owners and work efficiently with veterinarians.
 However, some classes are needed to satisfy general education requirements in the humanities as well as the basic sciences.
 Once students have earned their associate's degree, they might be ready to sit for national and state examinations administered by the state veterinary medical board.

 Practical experience in a veterinary hospital is also often part of the curriculum in an associate's degree program for aspiring veterinary technicians.
 An externship can be completed during a student's last semester of an associate's degree program for veterinary technology or animal science.
 However, if there is a high hourly requirement to fulfill this externship, then it is may need to be completed during the summer between the first and second years of enrollment.
 Externship participants assist veterinarians by taking blood samples, weighing animals and sterilizing surgical instruments.
 Students learn to handle stressful situations, such as working with difficult animals, and to manage their emotions while completing work in a professional manner.

 Graduates are prepared to move directly into assistant positions at animal hospitals, veterinary practices, and similar settings.
 They are also qualified to enroll in an advanced 4-year bachelor's degree program for animal science or pre-veterinary studies.